 Thank you for your interest in becoming a volunteer with Crisis Services Canada.
-Federal grants are available to students who successfully complete commitment levels in a volunteer position that supports their community's COVID-19 response (more information here).
 In addition to volunteer crisis responders, we are looking for the following:

 Raise funds in your community to support Crisis Services Canada's life saving work.